Law of Return

-The Law of Return (חוק השבות) is an Israeli law, passed on 5 July 1950, which gives Jews, people with one or more Jewish grandparent, and their spouses the right to relocate to Israel and acquire Israeli citizenship.
-Section 1 of the Law of Return declares that "every Jew has the right to come to this country as an oleh [immigrant]".
-In the Law of Return, the State of Israel gave effect to the Zionist movement's aim for the establishment of Israel as a Jewish state.
-In 1970, the right of entry and settlement was extended to people with at least one Jewish grandparent and a person who is married to a Jew, whether or not they are considered Jewish under Orthodox interpretations of Jewish law.
+The Law of Return (חוק השבות) is an Israeli law, initially passed in 1950 and extended in 1970, giving all Jews, persons with at least one Jewish grandparent, and their spouses, legal rights to enter, reside in, and acquire citizenship of, the State of Israel.
+The 1950 law declared that "every Jew has the right to come to this country as an oleh [immigrant]".
+The legislature of Israel sought by the law to give effect to a key objective of the Zionist movement in the wake of the Holocaust: to establish Israel as a Jewish state in which all Jews could live.
+In 1970, the rights of entry, settlement and citizenship were extended: to any person with at least one Jewish grandparent, and to the spouse of any such person, whether or not such persons were considered Jewish under strict (Orthodox) interpretations of Jewish religious law.
+However, a person who has previously been a Jew but has voluntarily changed their religion is ineligible (this ineligibility rule applies regardless of religious teachings as to whether or not the person remains Jewish in such circumstances).

-On the day of arrival in Israel, or occasionally at a later date, a person who enters Israel under the Law of Return as an oleh would receive a certificate confirming their oleh status.
-The person then has three months to decide whether they wish to become a citizen and can renounce their prior citizenship during this time.
-Since 2005, the right does not apply to residents of the West Bank or the Gaza Strip due to the Citizenship and Entry into Israel Law.
-The right to an oleh certificate may be denied if the person is engaged in antisemitic activity, is a hazard to the public health or security of the state, or has a criminal past that may endanger public welfare.
+On the day of arrival in Israel, or occasionally at a later date, persons entering under the law receive a certificate confirming their oleh status.
+The entrant then has three months to decide whether they wish to become a citizen; they can renounce or pledge to renounce their other citizenship(s) during this time.

+Since 2005, the rights under the law have been restricted such that residents of the West Bank and the Gaza Strip are no longer eligible (a consequence of the Citizenship and Entry into Israel Law).
+The right to an oleh certificate may also be denied if the person has engaged in anti-Jewish activity, poses a threat to public health or security, or has a criminal record and is likely to endanger public welfare in Israel.